 During George Washington’s lifetime, a staff of gardeners, some of whom were slaves, worked for the plant beds and maintained the gardens at Mount Vernon.
 The fruits and vegetables grown on the estate ended up on Washington’s table.
 He also kept a greenhouse for exotic, rare plants, inspired by the greenhouse of Mrs. Margaret Tilghman Carroll, who lived near Baltimore and even cultivated some plants she donated from her collection.

 A Whisky Distillery

-Washington’s farm manager, James Anderson, encouraged him to enter the whisky business.
-Anderson was a Scotsman by birth, and had experience in the fine whisky industry.
+Washington’s farm manager, James Anderson, encouraged him to enter the whiskey business.
+Anderson was a Scotsman by birth and had experience in the fine whiskey industry.
 In 1797, Washington gave Anderson permission to set up two stills on the Mount Vernon grounds.
-By the time Washington died in 1799, the Mount Vernon distillery, by then the largest in the entire United States, produced almost 11,000 gallons of whisky.
+By the time Washington died in 1799, the Mount Vernon distillery, by then the largest in the entire United States, produced almost 11,000 gallons of whiskey.

 Transportation to Mount Vernon from Washington, D.C., is easy with the help of a company offering Virginia guided tours.
 Haymarket Transportation specializes in various sightseeing tours in D.C., Maryland, and Virginia.
 If you would like to visit Mount Vernon or any of the other historic sites in the area, give us a call today at 301-778-2007.